 Leerburg.com is a great resource for beginners as well as for the more knowledgeable handlers.
 Their video catalog offers a great variety of courses at affordable prices.
 From managing everyday life and puppy development to e-collar training and protection work, Leerburg will provide you with many of the skills needed to succeed no matter how far you wish to take your training.

 Check out this free video that will help you get on the right track with your pup's training right from the start:

-Finding and joining an AKC club near you that offers training classes is another great way for you and your pup to learn and socialize.
+Finding and joining an AKC club or any other dog club near you that offers training classes is another great way for you and your pup to learn and socialize.
 Here's a directory of all AKC clubs divided by specialty and type of training offered: